-When it comes to sample sales, your goal is presumably simple: Get the best stuff at the absolute best prices.
-However, pretty much every other girl attending that same sample sale has the same goal, making for some stiff competition.
+In the case of sample sales, the goal is clear: Get the best stuff at the best prices.
+The problem?
+Pretty much every other woman at the sale has that same goal, making for some seriously stiff competition.
 The good news is that there are ways to triage your way to the front of the line, and score killer merchandise.
 Read on for 8 tips on how to shop a sample sale.

 1. Know about the sample sales.

 The first step to scoring the best merchandise?
 You have to actually know about the sample sales.
 Contrary to popular belief, you don’t have to be enmeshed in the fashion industry to get wind of top sales, as you can sign up for various alerts, invites, and newsletters via sites like Racked.com, Clothingline, 260 Sample Sales, or NYMag.com.
 Got a pal who works in fashion?
 Ask them to keep you posted on private invites.

 2. Know the exact address.

 Some sample sales aren’t held in easy-to-spot storefronts—many are are in office buildings, so knowing cross streets isn’t enough.
 Make sure you know the exact address and floor number.

 Worst scenario ever: You’re on line waiting to pay for those seriously jaw-dropping [insert brand name here] heels, only to throw down your AmeEx and hear “sorry, cash only.”
 What’s worse: There’s no guarantee that sale staffers will hold your goods while you run to the ATM.

 4. Get up early for big sales, and go back at the end.